TEFL in Rio de Janeiro

-iTTi Rio TEFL center is located in Rua Siqueira Campos of Rua Atlantica in Ipanema.
-It features large classrooms with large windows overlooking a residential area of Rio de Janeiro—10-minutes (walk) away from the world-famous Rua Atlantica in Ipanema with its awesome beach.
+iTTi Rio TEFL center is located in Rua Siqueira Campos off Rua Atlantica in Copacabana.
+It features large classrooms with large windows overlooking a residential area of Rio de Janeiro—10-minutes (walk) away from the world-famous Rua Atlantica in Copacabana with its awesome beach.
 It couldn’t be better situated.

-The center features access to Internet, a copy machine and a small library of classroom resources.
+iTTi Rio TEFL center features access to Internet, a copy machine and a small library of classroom resources.
 Our EFL students are tourists and locals from Rio de Janeiro.
-Our teacher is a U.S. native with a degree in education and years of experience of teaching English.

 Course fee contains tuition, certificate, moderation, career support and one complimentary specialization in either Business English, Young Learners, or TOEFL preparation.
 Our on-site TEFL trainees receive free Portuguese classes (2/week) throughout the duraction of the program.

-Hiring Season The school year in Brazil begins in February and goes until December, with a short break in July.
+The school year in Brazil starts in February and finishes in December, with a short break in July.
 While hiring takes place prior to the start of both the February and July semesters, EFL teachers can begin teaching at anytime during the year.
-Teaching positions are available in public and private schools, language schools, universities and colleges, and through private tutoring.
+TEFL jobs are available in public and private schools, language schools, universities and colleges, and through private tutoring.

 Public and Private School System